vineetasharma/soundcloud-node-api/README.md

-#soundcloud-node-api
+#SoundCloud Node API
+(soundcloud-node-api)

-soundcloud-node-api : soundcloud-node-api is a node js utility module which supports most of the resources available for sound cloud.
+**soundcloud-node-api** : _soundcloud-node-api is a node js utility module which supports most of the resources available for sound cloud.
 It is designed get data from  Sound Cloud API in a very simplest way.
 The SoundCloud API exposes resources(rest api) to manage user data, sounds and play-lists.
 To access public resources(API), you just have to pass a **sound_cloud_clientId** as parameter.
 You can get the **sound_cloud_clientId** by registering the App over [developer](https://developers.soundcloud.com/) page.